 patients with known risk factors for thromboembolism, including but not limited to genetic prothrombotic conditions (e.g. Factor V Leiden), patients with prolonged periods of immobilisation, obesity, and smoking,

 patients currently experiencing an acute severe illness with increased tissue factor expression (such as serious infection, sepsis, trauma, crush injuries, cancer).

+patients managed in perioperative setting and/or undergoing surgery (see section 4.2).
+In the perioperative setting, concomitant use of Hympavzi with other haemostatic agents can potentially increase the risk of thrombosis.

 Marstacimab has not been studied in patients with a history of previous thromboembolic events (see section 5.1) and there is limited experience in patients with acute severe illness.

+The benefits and risks of using Hympavzi in patients with a history of thromboembolic events, with known risk factors for thromboembolism, or currently experiencing an acute severe illness should be considered.
+Patients at risk should be monitored for early signs of thrombosis, and prophylactic measures against thromboembolism should be instituted according to current recommendations and standard of care.
+Hympavzi prophylaxis should be interrupted if diagnostic findings consistent with thromboembolism occur and patients should be managed as clinically indicated.

-The use of other anti-tissue factor pathway inhibitor (anti-TFPI) products has been associated with the development of thromboembolic complications in patients exposed to additional haemostatic agents (i.e. bypassing agents) in close proximity.
-Factor VIII and factor IX products have been safely administered for the treatment of breakthrough bleeds in patients receiving marstacimab.
-If factor VIII or factor IX products are indicated in a patient receiving Hympavzi prophylaxis, the minimum effective dose of factor VIII or factor IX product according to the product label is recommended.
+The use of anti-tissue factor pathway inhibitor (anti-TFPI) products, including marstacimab, has been associated with the development of thromboembolic complications in patients exposed to additional haemostatic agents (i.e. bypassing agents) in close proximity.
+Factor VIII and factor IX products and bypassing agents have been safely administered for the treatment of breakthrough bleeds in patients receiving marstacimab.
+If factor VIII or factor IX products or bypassing agents are indicated in a patient receiving Hympavzi prophylaxis, the minimum effective dose according to the product label is recommended.
+Patients should be informed of and monitored for the occurrence of signs and symptoms of thromboembolic events.
+In case of suspicion of thromboembolic events, Hympavzi should be discontinued and appropriate medical treatment should be initiated.

-The benefit and risk of using Hympavzi in patients with a history of thromboembolic events, with known risk factors for thromboembolism, or currently experiencing an acute severe illness should be considered.
-Patients at risk should be monitored for early signs of thrombosis, and prophylaxis measures against thromboembolism should be instituted according to current recommendations and standard of care.
-Hympavzi prophylaxis should be interrupted if diagnostic findings consistent with thromboembolism occur and manage as clinically indicated.

 Guidance on treating breakthrough bleeds

-Factor VIII and factor IX products can be administered for the treatment of breakthrough bleeds in patients receiving Hympavzi.
+Factor VIII and factor IX products or bypassing agents (e.g. rFVIIa or aPCC) can be administered for the treatment of breakthrough bleeds in patients receiving Hympavzi.
 Additional doses of Hympavzi should not be used to treat breakthrough bleeding events.
-Healthcare professionals should discuss with all patients and/or caregivers about the dose and schedule of clotting factor concentrates to use, if required, while receiving Hympavzi prophylaxis, including using the lowest possible effective dose of clotting factor concentrate.
-Healthcare professionals should refer to the product information for the clotting factor concentrate being used.
+Healthcare professionals should discuss with all patients and/or caregivers about the dose and schedule of the clotting factor concentrates or bypassing agents to use, if required, while receiving Hympavzi prophylaxis.

+When treating breakthrough bleeds with factor VIII or factor IX products or with bypassing agents, the lowest effective dose according to the product prescribing information is recommended.
+Healthcare professionals should refer to the product information for the clotting factor concentrate or bypassing agent being used.
+For rFVIIa, a maximum dose of 90 μg/kg body weight per dose and a maximum dosing frequency of every 2 hours is recommended.
+For aPCC, a maximum dose of 100 units/kg body weight within 24 hours is recommended.

 Hypersensitivity reactions